 Being by yourself at night can be very rewarding and you usually see more animals because your senses are heightened, however you need to be better prepared.
 In the dark your vision and sense of direction is poor and it is easy to become disoriented or trip on something you didn't notice.
 Before I venture out alone I familiarise my route and tell someone where I am going and when I expect to return.

 As a child I grew up in the northern suburbs of Sydney with Ku-ring-gai Chase National Park as my back yard.
 After school and on weekends I would spend countless hours with my best friend and school mates exploring the bush, catching tadpoles, yabbies and cicadas, damming creeks and playing hide and seek.

 During those years I developed a love for the bush and became interested in the various birds and mammals that lived around me.
-I was always fascinated by the wonderful wildlife photos in National Geographic magazine and was in awe of the SLR film cameras advertised on the back pages.
+I was always fascinated by the wonderful wildlife photos in National Geographic magazine and was in awe of the SLR film cameras advertised on the back page.
 My passion for nature photography started at age fourteen when my parents bought me my first camera, a Kodak Instamatic.
-Dreams of magazine images were shattered when my first roll of film was developed and the beautiful Robin I photographed in my mother's rose garden appeared as a scarlet speck.
+Dreams of magazine images were shattered when my first roll of film was developed and the beautiful Robin in my mother's rose garden appeared as a scarlet speck.

-If you would like to use any of my images for your personal not-for-profit use such as projects etc, please reference me as the photographer.
-All of my images are copyright so if you would like to use an image for any other purpose please contact me before doing so.
+You are welcome to use my images and articles for your personal not-for-profit use, such as projects etc, but please reference me as the source.
+All of my images and articles are copyright so if you would like to use them for another purpose please contact me before doing so.